 From the north end of Tennant Lake and quite close to the dam, pick up flagging that takes you SE and up to a flat rocky area below Myra’s west face.
 Cross the flats and carry on up a steep, wet gully where a fixed hand line is usually in place.
 Immediately after climbing the gully, trend leftward, but still SE, and climb up to (unofficially named) Sandbag Lake at GR 098904.
 This is a lovely alpine tarn right under Myra’s SW ridge and an ideal spot for lunch – about 4 hours from the start.
 Sandbag Lake is great for a swim on the way down but beware that it’s VERY cold.

 From the north end of Sandbag Lake – the end you arrived at – pick up cairns that take you round to the east side of the lake and up onto Myra’s broad SW ridge.
 Walk up the ridge passing a false summit on its south (right) side and down into a col below the summit dome.
-Cross the col and go straight up a steep, vegetated and somewhat exposed Class 3 gully and straight up to the summit from there.
+Across the col a steep, vegetated and somewhat exposed gully offers Class 3 climbing straight up to the summit.

 If the weather is clear you’re looking east across the Price Creek drainage to Flower Ridge and Central Crags and beyond to Mts Harmston, Argus and the Red Pillar in the SE sector of the park.
 To the south and west from left to right is the Septimus/Rousseau massif, Big Interior Mountain and Mt Tom Taylor.
 The ribbon of Buttle Lake runs north with Mt Albert Edward and Augerpoint prominent